 8. History as a valuable subject for Competitive Exams

 History is an essential component of any government employment exam.
-With expertise in History, it becomes easier to understand and crack the part in such exams and tests.
+With expertise in history, it becomes easier to understand and crack the parts in such exams and tests.

-In the UPSC CSE examination, for example, History holds a significant part of the syllabus, and it is nearly challenging to crack the exam without knowing it.
+In the UPSC CSE examination, for example, history is a significant part of the syllabus, and it is nearly challenging to crack the exam without knowing it.
 History is also closely linked with political science and general knowledge, meaning knowing History would make studying subjects easier.

 Unlike the common understanding and bent of mind, history has more scope and opportunities.
 History is just about memorizing dates and events but includes much more than that.
 It improves one's critical thinking, analytical skills and aesthetic sense.

 Most importantly, it makes one aware of the country's rich cultural and historical heritage, which most of us are deprived of.
-It is time that we break the prejudices and move towards developing this much-neglected field.
+It is time to break the prejudices and develop this much-neglected field.